Sarah-Bue/knit-space/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project

-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used for code review and to test responsiveness during the development process.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used for code review and to test responsiveness during development.

 - [W3C Markup Validator](https://validator.w3.org/) was used to validate the HTML code.